-Photo Courtesy of Sam Droege, USGS Bee Lab
+Photo by Sam Droege, USGS Bee Lab

 The rusty-patched bumble bee (Bombus affinis) was once widespread across the eastern United States but has experienced a dramatic decline and range contraction in recent decades.
 A recent study (Mola et al. 2024) identified three genetically distinct clusters among remaining populations, aligned along an east-to-west gradient.
 I am currently analyzing genetic structure from pre-decline museum specimens (1960–1990) to determine whether this pattern emerged as a result of the species' decline or reflects long-standing genetic differentiation that predates it.